Columbidae: Feeding

-Seeds and fruit form the major component of the diets of pigeons and doves, and the family can be loosely divided between seed-eating (granivorous) species, and fruit-and-mast-eating (frugivorous) species, though many species consume both.
+Pigeons and doves eat mainly seeds and fruit.
+The family can be loosely divided between seed-eating (granivorous) species, and fruit-and-mast-eating (frugivorous) species, though many species consume both.

 The granivorous species typically feed on seed found on the ground, whereas the frugivorous species are more arboreal, tending to feed in trees.
 The morphological adaptations used to distinguish between the two groups include granivores tending to having thick walls in their gizzards, intestines, and esophagi, with the frugivores evolved with thin walls, and the fruit-eating species have short intestines, as opposed to the seed eaters having longer intestines.
 Frugivores are capable of clinging to branches and even hang upside down to reach fruit.

 In addition to fruit and seeds, a number of other food items are taken by many species.
 Some, particularly the ground doves and quail-doves, eat a large number of prey items such as insects and worms.
 One species, the atoll fruit dove, is specialised in taking insect and reptile prey.
 Snails, moths, and other insects are taken by white-crowned pigeons, orange fruit doves, and ruddy ground doves.
 Flowers are also taken by some species.

 Urban feral pigeons, descendants of domestic rock doves (Columbia livia), reside in urban environments, disturbing their natural feeding habits.
 They depend on human activities and interactions to obtain food, causing them to forage for spilled food or food provided by humans.